Technica-Corporation/ipls_anomaly_detection/README.md

 > **_NOTE:_** The IDs above are just examples, it is very unlikely that yours will be the same

-Copy these down as you will them to configure the Peers.
+Copy the BOOTSTRAPPER_PEERID and BOOTSTRAPPER_ADDRESS; you will need these to configure the Peers.

 > **_NOTE:_** There is a configuration file at ipls_anomaly-detection/bootstrapper_container/resources/adconfig.json
 >